nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### **Guest Related Commands**

-:information_source: Commands listed in this section are applicable to managing your guest list (guest management).
+Commands listed in this section are applicable to managing your guest list (guest management).

 [_Back to Top_](#table-of-contents)